Back to Blog

 The Identity Shift That Actually Works

-When you track your food (even if it's not perfect) you're building the identity of someone who cares about nutrition.
-Every time you log a meal, you cast another vote for that identity.
-Do it long enough and you won't need motivation anymore.
-It just becomes part of your routine.
+We wrote about when-then planning for reminders and small habits that add up.
+Same idea here.
+When you track your food (even imperfectly), you're building the identity of someone who cares about nutrition.
+Every log is a vote for that identity.
+Do it long enough and it becomes routine, not a daily negotiation.

 Three Simple Steps to Break the Cycle